dotneko/ccna-ref/docs/CCNAS/S05_IPS_Configuration.md

-### Implement IOS IPS
+### Steps in Implementng IOS IPS

-Step 1.
-Download the IOS IPS files.
+1. Download the IOS IPS files.
-Step 2.
-Create an IOS IPS configuration directory in Flash.
+2. Create an IOS IPS configuration directory in Flash.
-Step 3.
-Configure an IOS IPS crypto key.
+3. Configure an IOS IPS crypto key.
-Step 4.
-Enable IOS IPS.
+4. Enable IOS IPS.
-Step 5.
-Load the IOS IPS signature package to the router.
+5. Load the IOS IPS signature package to the router.

 __Step 1.
 Download the IOS IPS files.__